martin-ockajak/automorph/docs/Plugins.md

 # Plugins

-*Automorph* supports integration with other software using various plugins of different categories published in separate artifacts.
+*Automorph* supports integration with other libraries using via different categories of plugins published in separate artifacts.
 Specific plugins can be instantiated, configured and combined at will.

 ## Defaults